Relative geometric assembly and mapping cones, Part I: The geometric model and applications: Introduction

 \section{Introduction}

 We construct and study an assembly map in relative geometric (i.e., Baum-Douglas) $K$-homology.
 Our results are inspired and related to the analytic relative assembly map constructed via localization algebras by Chang, Weinberger, and Yu in \cite[Section 2]{CWY}.
 However, in the introduction, we concentrate on the geometric aspects of our construction; localization algebras and the construction in \cite[Section 2]{CWY} are reviewed in detail in Section \ref{CWYmap}.
 One of the advantages of the geometric model of $K$-homology is the explicit construction of Chern characters, see for example \cite[Part 5]{BD}.
 Building on the results of the current paper, we construct Chern characters in the relative case in \cite{DGrelII}.
 The construction in \cite{DGrelII} is similar to the one in \cite[Section 4]{DGIII}.
+The assembly maps we consider in this paper are for free actions and coincides with Baum-Connes' assembly mapping for proper actions \cite{bch} when the involved groups are torsion-free.

 We begin with a brief introduction to geometric $K$-homology and then discuss the five main results of the paper; three of these results are explicitly stated.
 Geometric $K$-homology (see any of \cite{BCW,BD,BE, Rav, Wal}) provides an alternative realization of certain $KK$-groups.
 If $X$ is a finite $CW$-complex and $A$ is a unital $C^*$-algebra, then